applicaster/developer.applicaster.com/book/dev-env/iOS/utils.md

 Implemented protocol: `ZAAppDelegateConnectorConnectivityProtocol`

 ### Identity
-The Identity delegat is used for getting the device ID and login tokens from current plugins.
+The Identity delegate is used for getting the device ID and login tokens from current plugins.

 Note: Currently the login plugin supports getting authentication status from plugins without a completion.